-Alternatives Pregnancy Center is committed to ensuring the safety and well-being of all clients, staff members and volunteers.
+Alternatives Pregnancy Center is committed to ensuring the safety and well-being of all clients, patients, staff and volunteers.
 We are closely monitoring developments with the COVID-19 pandemic and all communication from the Centers for Disease Control (CDC).

 Consistent with recommendations from the Centers for Disease Control and Prevention (CDC), we want to do our part to slow the spread of this virus.
 Even if you are young, or otherwise healthy, there is a risk and your activities can increase the risk for others.